Nsadaa/Banking-Management-System/README.md

 ## About Programme

-- This is banking system programme with advanced functions developed in python
+- This is banking system programme with advanced functions developed in python using PyCharm IDLE

 - In here i this programme develop using pycharm IDLE. this not included GUI interface.

-- In this programme include advanced functions. instead of basic functions. send 		emailnotifications to the customer, auto generate random strong passwords, auto generated 	customer id numbers
+- In this programme include advanced functions. send email notifications to the customer, auto generate random strong passwords, auto generated customer id numbers.

 - we can store store in database and generate reports and it use to further data analysis.

-- whole programme can divide in to six major parts.
+- whole programme can divide in to seven major parts.

 ---